7 Free Sound Meter Apps in 2023 (Android & iOS)

 Decibel X

 The app comes with pre-calibrated measures and covers frequency weightings, just like a pro tool.
-What it does is it analyzes the sound pressure lvl around you and notifies if it’s above appropriate.
+What it does is it analyzes the sound pressure lvl around you and notifies you if it’s above appropriate.
 It lets you find out how noisy it is in your bedroom, in traffic, and much more.

-As it as mentioned, the app is already tuned for mobile devices, so you don’t need to adjust anything by yourself.
+As mentioned, the app is already tuned for mobile devices, so you don’t need to adjust anything by yourself.
 It comes with frequency filters that let you get the most accurate results.
 All the results come in graphs that change in real-time.
 The dominant frequency is also shown, which is nice for musical tests.

 You get to record the measures and save them to your personal history for further use.
 The same goes for graphs: you get to export all the diagrams in HQ PNG or CSV.
 You can also layer the graphs on photos right away.
 Plus, you can set the app to run in the bg for longer records.